 She said, “Has nobody ever told you it was beautiful before?
 It is absolutely gorgeous!”

-(I am still debating that one, but that topic will be saved for another blog post.)
+(But that topic will have to be saved for another blog post)

 For now, I will leave you with this, in tying in with the topic of hair..